Thymaz/thymaz.com/constants/biography.md

+**Thymaz** is a French producer from Paris.
+He began to play violin and piano while he was learning music in his youth.
+His love of composing and creating have given rise to this project to release his **own music**.
+He makes **electronic music, inspired by ambient sound, pop and house music** trying to make people dance or chill out.

 Behind **Maazel** lies a Paris-based **genre-bending/multi-instrumentalist producer** that started the project in 2015, mainly focusing on making **emotional electronic music**.
 His experience in guitar enabled him to break the boundaries of genres and allowed him to develop his **unique** and **recognizable style**.

 Weaving in and out of **future bass** and **chill music**, he started releasing his first originals and remixes on Soundcloud and caught the attention of big names.
 It ended up in collaborations such as **‘Lost Boys’** that generated more than **4 million plays** and became an **anthem** of the genre.
 Things snowballed quickly with huge names (such as **Diplo**, **Marshmello** and **Party Favor**) playing the track in the **biggest festivals in the world**.